leifj/academia-category/academia-entity-category.md

 2. Definition
 ----------------

-An identity provider MUST NOT be annotated with the academia entity category unless it is being operated by or behalf of and by contract with an organization represented by a legal entity in good standing in the community of other academic institutions and fulfills at least one of the criteria below:
+An identity provider MUST NOT be annotated with the academia entity category unless it is being operated by, or on behalf of and by contract with, at least one organisation represented by a legal entity in good standing in the community of other academic institutions and fulfills at least one of the criteria below:

 1. the organization is dedicated to education and research and which grants academic degrees at the first stage or above according to the Bologna Process [Bologna] or equivalent internationally recognized structure of academic degrees.
 2. the organization is a research library or archive